Introduction to Pharmacology

 Scientific Basis of Pharmacology:Parts 1/2

-Grading: The final grade for each course is based on two midterm examinations (short answer and multiple choice format; 20% each) and a final examination in short answer and multiple-choice format (60%).
+For PMCOL 344, the final grade is based on two midterm examinations (short answer format; 25% each) and a final examination in short answer and multiple-choice format (50%).

 Fall term, T R 09:30